Phonics at Silverwood School

 Phonics is a way of teaching pupils how to read and write.
 It helps pupils to hear, identify and use different sounds that distinguish one word from another.
 Written language can be compared to a code, so knowing the sounds of individual letters and how those letters sound when they are combined will help pupils to decode words as they read.
 Understanding Phonics will also help pupils know which letters to use when they are writing words.
 Learning this skill is often the beginning of a pupil’s journey to learning to read.

-Within the Pre and Semi Formal Pathway, pupils continue to receive daily Phonics teaching using Twinkl Phonics.
+Within the Pre and Semi Formal Pathway, pupils continue to receive Phonics teaching using Twinkl Phonics during each literacy lesson.

 In addition to Phonics lessons, all students across the school have access to: